 Boulevard, a Georgian masonry estate owned by the President of Bentley-Grey Dry

 Goods.
+It is a six bedroom, four bath, 5,491 square foot house.
 The first house on the left is the: (21) HOWARD MACFARLANE HOUSE

 (1923), 903 Delaware Street,